rlyle78/sample-trigger-app/README.md

 1. Signup for an [AT&T M2X Account](https://m2x.att.com/signup).
 2. Create your first [Data Source Blueprint](https://m2x.att.com/blueprints)
 3. Add a Stream to your Data Source Blueprint
 4. Add a Trigger to your Data Source Stream and point the callback URL to the domain where your application will be hosted (Heroku will provide you with this URL).
-The URL path (unless you changed it) will be /email-trigger, so an example URL would be: http://your-domain.com/email-trigger
+The URL path (unless you changed it in the code) will be /email-trigger, so an example URL would be: http://your-domain.com/email-trigger
 5. Start pushing values to your Data Source Stream.

 Please consult the [AT&T M2X glossary](https://m2x.att.com/developer/documentation/glossary) if you have questions about any M2X specific terms.